So many people still think that Social Services do not take children for profit and without cause, in some cases this is the case

 Highest paid director’s salary and other benefits: £131,000

-According to August’s website, “the potential to build scale” excites the management team, again made up of , so further acquisitions may be on the horizon for Compass.
-Other in marine safety, private schools, funeral services and vets.
+According to August’s website, “the potential to build scale” excites the management team, again made up of former bankers and accountants, so further acquisitions may be on the horizon for Compass.
+Other companies August currently owns specialise in marine safety, private schools, funeral services and vets.

 Corporate Watch contacted Compass about the above points but at the time of writing we have not heard back.